Graham Harrell: Senior season

 Entering his senior season, Harrell had 89 career passing touchdowns, putting him within range of Colt Brennan's NCAA record of 131 touchdowns.
 Before the beginning of his final season, CBS Sports listed Harrell as a Heisman hopeful.
 Tech wide receiver Michael Crabtree's name also appeared on the list.
 Harrell was also named one of 26 candidates for the 2008 Unitas Award, given to the nation's best senior college football quarterback.
 Additionally, his name appeared among 30 other quarterbacks in the Davey O'Brien Award watch list.
-Harrell, along with Coach Mike Leach and teammate Michael Crabtree were featured on the cover of the 2008 edition of Dave Campbell's Texas Football.
+Harrell, along with coach Mike Leach and teammate Michael Crabtree were featured on the cover of the 2008 edition of Dave Campbell's Texas Football.

 To support the Heisman campaign of both Harrell and Crabtree, Texas Tech created a website called PassOrCatch2008.com, which is modeled after political campaigns.
 The site garnered national attention and was awarded a Telly Award which honors the best in local, regional, and cable commercials and programs, as well as online videos, films, and commercials.
-After leading the Red Raiders to a victory over the #1 Texas Longhorns, Harrell and teammate Daniel Charbonnet were selected for Big 12 player of the week honors.
-Harrell also leaped McCoy to make it to the top of the Heisman poll.
+After leading the Red Raiders to a victory over the #1 Texas Longhorns, Harrell and teammate Daniel Charbonnet were selected for Big 12 Player of the Week honors.
+Harrell also overtook Texas quarterback Colt McCoy at the top of the Heisman poll.
 Harrell was also one of ten finalists for the Johnny Unitas Golden Arm Award and one of thirteen finalists for the Davey O'Brien Award.

 Following the inaugural game of the 2008 season, where Texas Tech defeated the Eastern Washington Eagles, 49–24, Harrell was selected as the AT&T ESPN All-America Player.
 After the Red Raiders 58–28 victory over the Kansas State Wildcats, Harrell received two more honors.
 He was recognized as the Big 12 Offensive Player of the Week and the O'Brien Quarterback of the Week.
 During the game against Kansas State, Harrell broke the all-time record for passing yards at Texas Tech.
 The previous record, set by Kliff Kingsbury, was 12,429 yards.
 After the game, Harrell's record stood at 12,709 yards.
 Following the 63–21 win over #18 Kansas on October 25, 2008, Harrell was again named Big 12 Offensive Player of the Week.
 Teammate Matt Williams was named the Special Teams Player of the Week.
 After Tech's 65–21 loss to Oklahoma, Harrell's chances of winning the Heisman were reduced.
 Harrell finished fourth in the Heisman race but did not receive an invitation to attend the presentation ceremony.
 Michael Crabtree finished fifth.